solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 ```
 #### 4.1.2 Create LandmarkAppearance Changes linked to Split Events using "Tiré de" = ResteSV
 Now, we want to retrieve the first landmark version that follow a disappearance to create Landmark Appearance change.

-More than one page number in a column "Next property account" means, in most of cases, that the plot has been split between multiple owners.

 * Creation of a Change of type *Landmark Appearance* linked to the previously create events.